CMSC828G/CMSC828G/assignment-1/README.md

 performance of your implementations.
 This assignment consists of three main tasks:

 1. Implement a ReLU forward and backward kernel.
-2. Implement an effecient max reduction kernel for graph pooling.
+2. Implement an efficient max reduction kernel for graph pooling.
 3. Implement kernel fusion and explore performance trade-offs for different performance-related parameters.